 The Infamous Leafy Sea Dragon - South Australia's Marine Emblem.

-About the Leafy Sea Dragon
+The Leafy Sea Dragon

-COMMON NAME: Leafy Sea Dragon
+Common name is: Leafy Sea Dragon

 Where to see Leafies in South Australia

 South Australia is very lucky to have many locations you can dive with, photograph and witness where Leafies reside.
 However in recent times the most popularly visited site 'Rapid Bay' on the Fleurieu Peninsula has had a drought in sightings and numbers, which have been put down to a few reasons - such as illegal poaching and over diving causing stress to the Leafies.

 The old jetty which is in a state of constant decay can be reached by a strong surface swim, or short dive from the adjacent new jetty, and is still very much worth the effort.
 There you will be rewarded with large schools of fish (Old Wives & Yellow tail Scad), nudibranchs, sea stars and visiting rays and the occasional seal.
 The old jetty is particularly impressive at the 'T' junction (The Aquarium) where the abundance of marine life is breathtaking.

 So, the locations in Sth Australia where the leafies can be witnessed and dived with is kept a tight lipped secret between local divers and dive shops to ensure their survival and habitat is preserved for future mating seasons and divers to enjoy them for years to come.

 Leafies are elegant and effortless in the water, and give an impression that they're not in control of their movement as they sway and frolic in the currents.
 However, one would assume their appendages are used for swimming, no, they are merely for camouflage.
 The leafy has two almost transparent fins, a pectoral and dorsal to allow them to move, change direction and swim, which can be seen upon closer inspection.